boolean-uk/react-survey/plan.md

 4 - on submit, check if that edit constant is true
 5 - if it is, create a new answer list by mapping through the old answers 6 - when an answer is found with the same ID as the current formData, update the information

+Sections to extract:

+* Radio Button List
+* Checkbox list

+Radio Button List:

+* Props of handleChange and formData

+Checkbox List:

+* Props of handleChecked and formData
+* Might need to deconstruct formData so it can access timeSpent